Skip to content

 Step 1: Create a New Workflow

-4. Click Create — the builder canvas opens
+4. Click Create & Edit — the builder canvas opens Guide-4

-The canvas starts with a Start node (showing the city's website URL) connected to an End node.
+The canvas starts with a Start node (showing the city's website URL) and two End nodes, one for each possible outcome.

 Step 2: Plan Your Flow